-If you look closely at the symbol you can see that it shows a person inside of a hand.
-It is a picture of how we are held in the hand of God.
-Another translation of the gye nyame symbol is this: This great panorama of creation dates back to time immemorial; no one lives who saw its beginning and no one will live to see its end, EXCEPT GOD.
+If you look closely at the symbol, you can see that it shows a person inside of a hand.
+It is a picture of how we are held in the hands of God.
+Another translation of the Gye Nyame symbol is this: This great panorama of creation dates back to time immemorial; no one lives who saw its beginning, and no one will live to see its end, except God.